 So, you've decided to test your DNA or that of another family member?
-Now what?
-Once you've decided who to test and selected the appropriate kit type, ordering the test kit is quick and easy.
-Just follow these simple steps and your Family Tree DNA test kit will be ordered within minutes and on its way!
+Not sure how?
+Well, once you've decided who to test and selected the appropriate test type, ordering the test kit is quick and easy.
+Just follow these simple steps and your Family Tree DNA test kit will be ordered and on its way!

 Australia’s state-based online information resources can provide vital records to help you grow your family tree or relocate living relatives.
 If you are just starting your family history research, read about Australia's free national resources first, to locate records of any interactions your family may have had with the government - such as immigration, military service, naturalisation, and patent applications.
 Also look for news or family announcements published in newspapers.

 If you are already an avid fan of Microsoft’s Snipping Tool, then this post is probably not for you - unless you want to see how I make use of it.
 If, on the other hand, you have no idea what the Snipping Tool is, or you've heard of it but never used it, then you must read on!